mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 The search returned zero results for the selected data and time range.

-This did not prove that no account changes existed anywhere in the MRTG domain.
-The current input contained only the local `MRTG-LOG01` Security log.
+This result did not prove that no account changes occurred in the MRTG domain.
+The input contained only the local `MRTG-LOG01` Security log.

-Domain account lifecycle events would normally be collected from domain controllers.
+Domain account lifecycle events must be collected from the domain controllers on which they are recorded.

 ![Account Management Event Search](screenshots/lab-29-17-account-management-event-search.png)